Generation of wave turbulence in dipolar gases driven across their phase transitions

-\paragraph*{\textit {Cascade front dynamics.}} The answer lies in the dynamics of the cascade front, which governs energy transport towards larger momenta in wave turbulence.
-The energy is carried by the cascade front $\abs{\boldsymbol{k}_{cf}}$, associated with the cusp point where $\tilde{n}(\abs{\boldsymbol{k}},t)$ falls faster than $\abs{\boldsymbol{k}}^{-\gamma}$ at large momenta~\cite{nazarenko_wave_2011}.
+\textbf {Cascade front dynamics.} The answer lies in the dynamics of the cascade front $\abs{\textbf{k}_{\rm cf}}$, associated with the cusp point where $\tilde{n}(\abs{\textbf{k}},t)$ falls faster than $\abs{\textbf{k}}^{-\gamma}$ at large momenta~\cite{nazarenko_wave_2011}, and governing energy transport towards larger momenta in wave turbulence.
 As the cascade front propagates, it establishes the quasi-steady state in its wake.
-Within the framework of weak wave turbulence~\cite{zakharov_kolmogorov_1992}, the growth of the cascade front follows the scaling relation $\abs{\boldsymbol{k}_{cf}} \sim t^{\beta}$, with exponent $\beta = \frac{1}{2+d-\gamma}$ in $d$-dimensions.
+Within the weak wave turbulence framework~\cite{zakharov_kolmogorov_1992}, the growth of the cascade front follows the scaling relation $\abs{\textbf{k}_{\rm cf}} \sim t^{-\beta}$, with $\beta = -\frac{1}{2+d-\gamma}$ in $d$-dimensions.
 It is derived from energy and particle conservation laws and holds universally, i.e., regardless of the system microscopic characteristics, as long as the dispersion relation of elementary excitations is quadratic~\cite{navon_synthetic_2019}.
-For a dipolar condensate, there is a linear phononic contribution at low momenta, followed by the roton minimum at intermediate momenta and afterwards the dispersion relation becomes quadratic~\cite{petter_probing_2019}.
-The roton minimum for the SS initial state considered herein corresponds to $\abs{\boldsymbol{k}_{\rm rot}} l_s \simeq 0.177$; see the vertical dash-dotted line in Fig.~\ref{Fig:Momentum_exponents}(a).
-Therefore, it is anticipated that the growth rate of energy to high momenta scales with the same exponent $\beta$ for both SS and SF initial states.
+For a dipolar condensate, the linear phononic contribution at low momenta is followed by the roton minimum at intermediate momenta, and eventually the dispersion relation becomes quadratic~\cite{petter_probing_2019}.
+The roton minimum for the SS initial state considered herein corresponds to $\abs{\textbf{k}_{\rm rot}} l_{\rm s} \simeq 0.1487$; see the vertical dash-dotted line in Fig.~\ref{Fig:Momentum_exponents}(a).
+Therefore, it is anticipated that the energy growth rate to high momenta scales with the same exponent $\beta$ for both SS and SF initial states.